martpie/teeny-conf/README.md

 A small npm package to handle one or multiple config files in Node apps.
 Works well with Electron and NW.js.

-All I/O operations are asynchronous and make use of Promises since v2.0, this means you can use `await/async` for async methods.
+All I/O operations are synchronous and write operation are atomic to avoid files corruption.

+Saving and reloading are manual, in case you have to handle large files and avoid useless I/O operations.

 ## Why another ?